Viktor Vasnetsov: Saint Petersburg (1867–1876)

 In August 1867 Viktor tried to enter the Imperial Academy of Arts, but failed.
 He succeeded one year later in August 1868.
 Already in 1863 a group of fourteen students left the Academy, finding its rules too constraining.
 This led to the Peredvizhniki movement of realist painters rebelling against Academism.
 Vasnetsov befriended their leader Ivan Kramskoi during his drawing classes before entering the Academy, referring to him as his teacher.
-He also became very close to fellow student Ilya Yefimovich Repin.
+He also became very close to fellow student, Ilya Repin.

 Viktor, whose name would subsequently be associated with historical and mythological paintings, initially avoided these subjects at all costs.
 For his graphic composition of Christ and Pontius Pilate Before the People, the Academy awarded a small silver medal to him.
 In the early 1870s he completed a large number of engravings depicting contemporary life.
 Two of them (Provincial Bookseller from 1870 and A Boy with a Bottle of Vodka from 1872) won him a bronze medal at the World Fair in London (1874).

-At that period he also started producing genre paintings in oil.
+During this period he also started producing genre paintings in oil.
 Such pieces as Peasant Singers (1873) and Moving House (1876) were warmly welcomed by democratic circles of Russian society.